KenstonPTO/bylaws/README.md

 Cash outlays will be made by the treasurer when accompanied by proper forms and supporting documentation.
 Supporting documentation may include receipts, signed contracts, invoices, or purchase order.
 When these documents are not available, an expenditure may be made at the treasurer’s discretion, subject to approval by the PTO Council Treasurer.
 An expenditure will be granted under any of the following conditions:
 1. An expense is allocated against a budgeted line, and is less than the remaining budget balance for that line.
 2. An expense falls under a budgeted line, there is not enough budget balance remaining for the expense, but a vote by the Board has occurred approving additional funds in excess of the amount requested.
-3. An Outside Funding Request has been submitted and approved.
-An Outside Funding Request form should be completed by Building or District staff to request financial support for items/programs or services that are not addressed in the PTO Budget.
-The funding request should be presented by the requestor and/or the Building President and discussed at a PTO meeting and subjected to vote.
-When motioning a vote for a funding request, the Treasurer should be prepared to report on the projected cash surplus or deficit for the year to determine the feasibility of the request.
 4. In situations where a fundraiser has netted surplus funds, the President may motion for a vote to allocate those funds.
 This allocation should be discussed with the Building Staff in advance.
 5. If “petty cash” is required to make change at a revenue-generating event, the Treasurer is authorized to provide up to $300 without supporting documentation to the Committee Chair.
 The $300 must be returned to the Treasurer within the receipts of the event.
 6. In a situation where nominal funds are required to be spent without sufficient time to obtain a Board vote, the Building President may approve an expenditure of up to $100.
 The President must then submit and present a funding request at the next Board meeting along with supporting documentation.
 This mechanism may only be used once per year per building.